kachristensen/Current-Dnd-Campaigns/Session Notes/Session 2 - Escaping the Dretch.md

 	- Cassander seems to have a distaste for drakes/dragons, "what a cruel jape."
 	- I stepped defensively in front of Valindra, took a hit for her.
 	- Sarannis killed Captain Wayne by grabbing him by the throat and slamming him, shocking grasp.
-	- I ran into the equipment room and broke down the barricade, dodged their attacks,
+	- I ran into the equipment room and broke down the barricade, dodged their attacks, engaged
+	- Valindra spoke Draconic to try and persuade the warden to stand down, she hesitated, some sort of significance to Valindra's hair being in a ponytail?